 Get honest about your relationship with time

-Okay I admit this one isn’t always bags of fun.
+Okay, I admit this one isn’t always fun.
 But it’s about being upfront and honest about your current relationship with time.

 Do you feel any of the below?